Murli0399/Spring_Security/README.md

-# Spring Security and it's configuration
+# Spring Security and its configuration

 <p>This repository contains multiple project related to spring security <br> Some example are like :-
 <br> Spring security with JWT